MetaMask/metamask-docs/snaps/reference/rpc-api.md

 }
 ```

-`WalletInstallSnapsResult` - An object mapping the IDs of installed snaps to their metadata or an error if installation failed.
+`WalletInstallSnapsResult` - An object mapping the IDs of installed snaps to their metadata or an
+error if installation failed.

 #### Description

 This method attempts to install the requested snaps, if they are permitted.
-If the installation of any snap fails, its object value on the result will contain an `error` property with the error that caused the installation to fail.
+If the installation of any snap fails, its object value on the result will contain an `error`
+property with the error that caused the installation to fail.

-Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to be installed.
+Optionally, you can specify a [SemVer range](https://www.npmjs.com/package/semver) for any snap to
+be installed.
-If you do so, MetaMask will try to install a version of the snap that satisfies the requested range.
+If you do so, MetaMask attempts to install a version of the snap that satisfies the requested range.
-If a compatible version of a snap is already installed, the request to install that snap will automatically succeed.
+If a compatible version of a snap is already installed, the request to install that snap
+automatically succeed.
-If an incompatible version is installed, MetaMask will attempt to update the snap to the latest version that satisfies the requested range.
+If an incompatible version is installed, MetaMask attempts to update the snap to the latest
+version that satisfies the requested range.
-The request will succeed if the snap is successfully updated, and fail if the update could not be completed.
+The request succeeds if the snap is successfully updated, and fails if the update can't be completed.

 #### Example